 Baking is fun, but especially messy.
 I consider it the pretty kitchen hobby since it's easy to get carried away with all the sprinkles, cookie cutters, and pretty equipment that can be used in baking.
 I could definitely use tips to organize baking pans and ingredients.
 I've found some great baking organization and storage ideas, from a keeping stock of a baking pantry to how to set up a baking center and keeping baking supplies sorted.

 Let's be friends!
 Follow me on Pinterest: Pinterest

 How to organize baking supplies: fundamentals

-Before we get into the organization, here are a few principles to keep in mind to make your efforts last longer and my OCD at peace:
+Before we get into this section of kitchen organization, here are a few principles to keep in mind to make your efforts last longer and my OCD at peace:

 - Take EVERYTHING out that needs to be reorganized.